-- If the applicant gives a turn/diverge signal that starts too late or finishes too early, a critical error (other illegal action) will not be recorded.
-'No' will be recorded for signalling if the task is assessable.
-However, if a required turn/diverge signal is omitted altogether a critical error (fail to signal) will be recorded. - If the applicant breaches lateral position requirements, a critical error (other illegal action) should only be recorded if the applicant: - makes an incorrect lane change and no other road user is affected, or - turns from a lane marked for straight-through traffic only, or
+- If the applicant gives a turn/diverge signal that starts too late or finishes too early, a critical error (other illegal action) should not be recorded.
+This should be recorded for Signalling if the task is assessable.
+However, if a required turn/diverge signal is omitted altogether, a critical error (fail to signal) should be recorded. - If the applicant breaches the lateral position requirements stated in section 5, a critical error (other illegal action) should only be recorded if the applicant:

-- turns into a multi-laned road and turns into the incorrect lane, and no other road user is affected, or - drives straight through an intersection from a lane marked for turning traffic only, or - unnecessarily drives in (or partly in) a special vehicle lane, or - drives on (or partly on) the wrong side of the road - does not drive wholly within their lane, unless avoiding an obstruction.
+- makes an incorrect lane change and no other road user is affected, or - turns from a lane marked for straight-through traffic only, or - turns into a multi-laned road and turns into the incorrect lane, and no other road user is affected; or - drives straight through an intersection from a lane marked for turning traffic only, or - unnecessarily drives in (or partly in) a special vehicle lane, or - drives on (or partly on) the wrong side of the road - does not drive wholly within their lane unless avoiding an obstruction.

-For all other breaches of lateral position requirements, a critical error (other illegal action) will not be recorded.
-If, when directed to pull over to the kerb at the end of the FLT, the applicant stops the car very close to (but not blocking) a driveway, a critical error (other illegal action) will not be recorded.
+For all other breaches of the lateral position requirements, a critical error (other illegal action) should not be recorded.

+If, when directed to pull over to the kerb at the end of stage 1, the applicant stops the car very close to (but not blocking) a driveway, a critical error (other illegal action) should not be recorded.